GLASGOW

 21. Shettleston

-There are 22 pub trails in Glasgow.
-There are ten trails in the centre of the city, plus five in the West End, two on The Southside across the river and four going East.
+There are 23 pub trails in Glasgow.
+There are eleven trails in the centre of the city, plus five in the West End, three on The Southside across the river and three going East and of course the famous Subway Crawl

 Three trails explore three of the main streets in the city centre HOPE St; RENFIELD St and WEST NILE St